DeVos To Rescind Obama-Era Guidance On School Discipline

 The question now is whether the government's latest reversal in direction on civil rights might bring a return to the days of zero tolerance.

 Anurima Bhargava, a former Justice Department official who was involved in crafting the discipline guidance, says it was written to build consensus, with a great deal of consultation with school leaders and others.
 "So many people weighed in — there was nobody who was against it," she says.
-By that token, Bhargava finds it unlikely that the tide towards restorative and inclusive practices will fully reverse itself.
+By that token, Bhargava finds it unlikely that the tide toward restorative and inclusive practices will fully reverse itself.

 But during more than a dozen listening sessions, DeVos' safety commission heard from people who thought the push for alternative discipline had gone too far.
 Among them were Judy Kidd of North Carolina's Classroom Teachers Association, who said: